vmware/photon/docs/photon-admin-guide.md

 ### Installing the OVA for the Minimal Version in vSphere

 You can download the OVA for the minimal version of Photon OS from Bintray and deploy it in vSphere in a matter of seconds.
+Here's how:

 Download the OVA for the minimal version of Photon OS from the following URL:

 	https://bintray.com/vmware/photon/ova

-To install the OVA in vSphere, on the File menu, click Deploy OVF Template, and then click Browse to locate the image that you downloaded.
-Move through the Deploy OVF Template dialog boxes by clicking Next to accept the default settings, and then click Finish.
+To install the OVA in vSphere, on the `File` menu, click `Deploy OVF Template`, and then click `Browse` to locate the image that you downloaded.
+Move through the `Deploy OVF Template` dialog boxes by clicking `Next` to accept the default settings, and then click `Finish`.

 In vSphere Client, turn on the power of the Photon OS virtual machine and open a console to it.